breannanpr/FarmLinkIQ/README.md

 - Uses only public, government-provided datasets
 - Promotes transparency, access, and equity
 - Aims to improve sustainability through smart, data-informed agriculture
+- No user data is collected or stored

 ---